apache/sling-whiteboard/org.apache.sling.repoinit.webconsole/README.md

 ![Evaluating a RepoInit Statement](docs/Evaluate.png)

-If your script is not valid, an error message will be displayed in the `Parsed Statements` section.
+If your script is not valid, an error message will be displayed in the `Messages` section.

 ![Example Error Message](docs/Error.png)